Privacy Policy

 We will take reasonable steps to protect personal information from misuse, interference and loss, unauthorised access, modification or disclosure.
 We cannot ensure or warrant that your personal information will always be protected from unauthorised access during storage therefore you provide your personal information to us at your own risk.
 Please contact us immediately if you become aware or have reason to believe there has been any unauthorised use of your personal information.

-Should personal information be subject to misuse, interference, loss, or unauthorised access, modification or disclosure, we will respond in accordance with our policies and procedures and the requirements of the Privacy Laws.
+Should personal information be subject to misuse, interference, loss or unauthorised access, modification or disclosure, we will respond in accordance with our policies and procedures and the requirements of applicable Privacy Laws.

 When do we use and disclose your personal information?

-We will only use and disclose your personal information:
+We will only use and disclose your personal information (and health information, if applicable):

-We may disclose your personal information to other parties including:
+If you are a patient or client, we may disclose your personal information and health information to other parties including:

-We may use or disclose your personal information for the purposes of direct marketing.
-If you do not wish to receive our direct marketing material, you can opt out by contacting our Privacy Contact Officer.
+We may use or disclose your personal information for the purposes of sending you direct marketing communications and information about our services.
+This may take the form of emails, SMS, mail or other forms of communication, which will be sent in accordance with the Spam Act 2003 (Cth) and the Privacy Act.
+If you do not wish to receive our direct marketing material, you can opt out by contacting our Privacy Officer.

 Do we send personal information overseas?

-We will take reasonable steps to ensure that the overseas recipients comply with their privacy obligations.
+We will take reasonable steps to ensure that overseas recipients comply with their privacy obligations.

 Access and amendment of your personal information